mpoojaverma/Genetic-Code-Translator/README.md

 ## 🫶 Show Support

-If this project made you remember how beautiful biology is just star the repo, fork it, learn from it, and spread the science 💫
+If this project made you remember how beautiful biology is, just star the repo, fork it, learn from it, and spread the science! 💫